 RSHE is not about the promotion of sexual activity.

-Brompton Academy promotes the availability of sexual health clinics and actively supports with sexual health queries or needs.
+The University of Kent Academies Trust promotes the availability of sexual health clinics and actively supports with sexual health queries or needs.
 Accurate signposting of available resources and support are available to all.

 RSHE curriculum objectives